silexphp/Silex/doc/services.rst

 ========

 Silex is not only a framework, it is also a service container.
-It does this by extending `Pimple <http://pimple.sensiolabs.org>`_ which provides service goodness in just 44 NCLOC.
+It does this by extending `Pimple <http://pimple.sensiolabs.org>`_ which provides a very simple service container.

 Dependency Injection
 --------------------